 Equally exciting is the outside of the new MacBook Pro.
 Rumors are persistent that we will be getting a new design with smaller bezels to allow for more screen area, so the 14-inch will be about the same size as the 13-inch and the 16-inch will be about the same size as the former 15-inch.
 The screen could also be getting an upgrade with mini-LED like the 12.9-inch iPad Pro, which would have better image contrast and greater dynamic range than the current MacBook Pro display.
 It might even have 120Hz ProMotion, which would make scrolling, animations, and video playback smoother.

 Wait, there’s even more we can see from the new laptop.
 It’s possible that Apple will equip the MacBook Pro with more ports than on the current 13 models, and also include an SD Card slot.
 Apple may change the power adapter to one with a magnetic connector that can break away in case the cord is yanked.
 The FaceTime camera could finally be upgraded to a 1080p camera, like the one on the 24-inch iMac.
-And the Touch Bar could go away or modified, and there should be a dedicated Touch ID button.
+And the Touch Bar could go away or be modified, and there should be a dedicated Touch ID button.
 Add it all up and you’ve got a spectacular upgrade and easily the biggest advancement for the MacBook Pro in years.

 M1X Mac mini

 Apple released the M1 Mac mini about a year ago to replace the Intel-based models at the lower price points of the lineup.
 However, there’s still an Intel-based Mac mini for $1,099, the highest-priced standard configuration.